mickey-ichi/js-training/README.md

 ## Idea
 - Multiple package in a project? (how to optimize to use it in small project?): use [lernajs](https://lernajs.io/) to config multiple package in a repo (monorepo)
 - Using [Typescript](https://www.typescriptlang.org/)
+- When you using immutable should be using [react-immutable-proptypes](https://www.npmjs.com/package/react-immutable-proptypes)
 ## Front-end

 #### 1. Responsive Web Design Certification